Fediverse

 The Fediverse (commonly shortened to fedi) is a collection of social networking services that can communicate with each other (formally known as federation) using a common protocol.
 Users of different websites can send and receive status updates, multimedia files and other data across the network.
 The term Fediverse is a portmanteau of federation and universe.

 The majority of Fediverse platforms are based on free and open-source software, and create connections between servers using the ActivityPub protocol.
-Some software still supports older federation protocols as well, such as OStatus, the Diaspora protocol and Zot, while newer protocols such as AT Protocol connect via Network bridges.
+Some software still supports older federation protocols as well, such as OStatus, the Diaspora protocol and Zot, while newer protocols such as AT Protocol connect via network bridges.
 Diaspora is the only actively developed software project classified under the original definition of Fediverse that does not support ActivityPub.

 Design

-While a traditional social networking service will host all its content on servers managed by the owner of the website, the decentralized structure of the Fediverse allows any individual or organization to host a social platform using their own servers (referred to as an "instance").
+While a traditional social networking service will host all its content on servers managed by the owner of the website, the decentralized structure of the Fediverse allows any individual or organization to host a social platform using their own servers.
 Every instance is independent, and can set its own rules and expectations.

-Even so, much like how users of one email service such as Gmail can still send emails to users of another service such as Outlook, users may still view content and interact with users on any other instance in the Fediverse.
-A user on one Mastodon instance, for example, may still view and interact with posts made by a user on a different instance even if it is not running Mastodon as well.
+Nonetheless, much as users of one email service such as Gmail can still send emails to users of another service such as Outlook, users may still view content and interact with users on any other instance in the Fediverse.
+A user on one Mastodon instance, for example, may view and interact with posts made by a user on a different instance.

-Instances hosted by different social networking services may communicate with one another as well.
+Instances of different social networking services may also communicate with one another.
 A user on the microblogging platform Misskey, for example, may view and interact with posts made by users on Mastodon.
-Some Fediverse networks even allow users to interact with different social networking formats from the same platform.
-For example, a user on a social news instance running Lemmy can interact with another post from an mbin instance, a similar service, as well as microblog statuses from Mastodon.
+Some Fediverse networks also allow users to interact with different social networking formats from the same platform.
+For example, a user on a social news instance running Lemmy can interact with another post from an instance of mbin, a similar service, as well as microblog statuses from Mastodon.

 Content moderation and user safety

 Decentralized social networking platforms introduce new challenges and difficulties for user trust and safety.
-By nature of the Fediverse, operators of an instance are solely responsible for moderation of its content.
-As there is no form of centralized governance or moderation across the Fediverse, it is impossible for an instance to be "removed" from the Fediverse; it can only be defederated per an instance operator's choice, which makes that instance's content inaccessible from the operator's instance.
-Individual instances are responsible for defining their own content policies, which may then be enforced by its staff.
+The Fediverse by nature gives the operators of an instance sole responsibility for moderating its content.
+As there is no form of centralized governance or moderation, it is impossible for an instance to be "removed" from the Fediverse; an offending instance can only be defederated by other instance operators' choice to make its content inaccessible from their instances.
+Individual instances are responsible for defining their own content policies, which may then be enforced by their staff.
 Moderation of a Fediverse instance differs significantly from that of traditional social media platforms, as moderators are responsible not only for content posted by users of that instance ("local users"), but also for content posted by users of other instances ("remote users").